-First, we use a gentle laser to refine the pores, which will help regulate the natural oils.
+First, we use a gentle laser to refine the pores, which will help regulate the natural oils and prevent them from producing the excess oil that causes congestion.
 The laser treatment also stimulates some tissue remodelling to prevent acne scarring.
 The specific laser modality we recommend will depend on the nature of your acne and how the cysts present.
 These lasers are gentle and non-ablative with little to no downtime.

-The second step is PhotoTherapy, using both blue and red light wavelengths.
+The second step is PhotoTherapy, also known as LED Light Therapy, using both blue and red light wavelengths.
 It’s a relaxing treatment that some clients compare to lying on a beach.
 The blue light gently breaks down the bacteria’s cell walls, essentially destroying them.
 The red light reduces inflammation and stimulates healing in the skin.

-Third is a facial peel to exfoliate the surface of the skin and deliver nutrients.
+Third is a facial peel to clear congestion from the surface of the skin and deliver nutrients.
 We have a few different peels which can be tailored to your skin’s conditions and what it needs.

 At-home skincare twice per day is the best way to manage acne in the long term.
 The right products can help reduce the recurrence of acne and minimise the chance of scarring.